dji-sdk/Windows-SDK-Doc/source/tutorials/index.md

     DJISDKManager.Instance.VideoFeeder.GetPrimaryVideoFeed(0).VideoDataUpdated += OnVideoPush;
 }
 ~~~

-## Connecting to the Aircraft

-Please check this [Connect Mobile Device and Run Application](../application-development-workflow/workflow-run.html#connect-mobile-device-and-run-application) guide to run the application and view the live video stream from your DJI product's camera based on what we've finished of the application so far!

 ## Enjoying the First Person View

-Run the demo now.
+Run the demo now and connect your PC to the Remote Controller of the aircraft.
 If you can see the live video stream in the application, congratulations!

   ![fpv](../images/quick-start/WSDKFPVDemoCapture.png)